 As they say, “Honesty is the best policy.”
 This is especially true when it comes to buying life insurance.
-The cost of lying on your policy application could prove catastrophic for your loved ones down the road.
+The cost of lying on your life insurance application could prove catastrophic for your loved ones down the road.

 Let’s face it.
 People exaggerate on occasion.
 Sometimes they lie about their age.
 Or their weight.
 Or their bowling score.
 All minor stuff, right?
 But what about flat-out lying?
 Well, if you’re buying life insurance, telling even a little white lie on an application can be disastrous.
-But more about that in a moment.
+In fact, lying on your life insurance application is simply a big no-no. But more about that in a moment.

 By the way, you don’t need to lie to get low insurance rates.
 They’re already pretty darn low.
 But if you want the life insurance you buy to be there for your family when you die (and, of course, YOU DO!)…be honest about EVERYTHING when applying.

 Why you shouldn’t lie on your life insurance application